Dolphin Shopping Centre: Dolphin Shopping Centre

 The centre was acquired in 2003 by Grosvenor Group, who sold it to Dutch property investment company; Wereldhave in December 2010 for £85 million.
 It was then later sold to Legal & General in 2013 for £58 million.

 In 2004, as the centre became increasingly popular, a further multimillion-pound refurbishment programme was completed.
 The centre entrances were redeveloped, access for shoppers with disabilities was enhanced, and the interior was given a facelift for the first time since 1989.

 Poole Sports Centre closed just before Christmas 2007 when operator UK Sports Centres LTD went into liquidation and the space was marketing by agents Sibbett Gregory for disposal.

 In May 2008, after an absence of eleven years, the 'play sculptures' returned to the centre and were displayed in rotation as part of specially designed enclosure, where they collected funds for local charities.
 In 2013 it was rumoured that the 'play sculptures' could be returned to the centre on a full-time basis, and that children might once again be allowed to play on them.

 The Marks & Spencers store, which opened in 1971, closed for the final time on 8 January 2022.
+In December 2023, Wenzel's bakery opened their first store in Dorset in the shopping centre.

+In February 2025, reinforced autoclaved aerated concrete (RAAC) was found at the shopping centre.
+The final Beales department store in the UK will close at the end of May 2025.